10 Little Charlatans

 3. The piano teacher [oh, this is ubiquitous] who says you can learn to play like a pro in “just one week.”

-4. The piano teacher who features a woman throwing music up in the air while saying: “You don’t need to read any music!”
+4. The piano teacher features a woman throwing music up in the air while saying: “You don’t need to read any music!”

-A hundred years ago [more like a hundred and twenty years ago] there was a lot of talk from self-assigned gatekeepers about protecting the public from charlatans via certification.
-It’s one of the reasons teacher organizations were formed in the first place: the National Association of Teachers of Singing being formed in 1906 in New York City with Hermann Klein as its first Chairman [see my little book for the lowdown].
+A hundred years ago [more like a hundred and twenty years ago], there was a lot of talk from self-assigned gatekeepers about protecting the public from charlatans via certification.
+It’s one of the reasons teacher organizations were formed in the first place: the National Association of Teachers of Singing was formed in 1906 in New York City with Hermann Klein as its first Chairman [see my little book for the lowdown].
 The push for certification failed in 1909.
-By 1917, the organization had changed its name to the New York Singing Teachers Association.
+By 1917, the organization had changed to the New York Singing Teachers Association.
 NATS as we know it now?
 It was formed in 1944.

-The above simply confirms the classic statement: “The more things change, the more they stay the same.” —Jean-Baptiste Alphonse Karr.
+The above confirms the classic statement: “The more things change, the more they stay the same.” —Jean-Baptiste Alphonse Karr.

 Previous